hai17225/Figma-Responsive-Webpage/README.md

 # Figma-Responsive-Webpage
-This is a project that develop a webpage from a Figma design and ensure the responsive ability of the webpage in desktop, tablet, and mobile
+This is a project that develops a webpage from a Figma design and ensures the responsive ability of the webpage on desktop, tablet, and mobile